jamesETsmith/slurm-ci/README.md

 # slurm-ci

+:construction: **This project is under active development and is not yet ready for production use.**
+:construction: **Not all tests are working yet.**

 `slurm-ci` is a tool for running GitHub Actions workflows on a Slurm cluster.
 It provides a bridge between the local development environment and a high-performance computing (HPC) environment, allowing you to test and run your CI pipelines with the power of Slurm.

 ## Overview